-This lesson helps you understand the different combination strengths available in Hexawise and the impact that your choice of coverage strength will have on the number of tests you generate.
+This lesson helps you understand the different combination strengths available in Hexawise and the impact that your choice of coverage strength will have on the number of scenarios you generate.
 The article also provides some guidance for when to consider each coverage strength.

 Isn't coffee great?